UtkarshVIT/AdvDistSystems/README.md

 4. Execute test cases.

-The following command will simulate four scenarios and exectute the test cases.
+The following command will simulate four scenarios and exectute the test cases in `tests/pytest.py`.
 For detailed information on the test cases see [pytest.py](https://github.com/UtkarshVIT/AdvDistSystems/blob/master/tests/pytest.py)

 ```$python pytest.py```